chomupashchuk/delete-file-home-assistant/README.md

 `delete.files_in_folder` is used to delete a files within the folder, where files are older than specified period of time in seconds (default is 1 hour).

 #### attributes:
-- `folder` is used to indicate folder path.
+- `folder` is used to indicate folder path. it is a mandatory attribute.
 - `time` is used to indicate how old files must be to be deleted in seconds.
 Default is 1 hour (3600 seconds).
+It is an optional attribute.

 #### Example
 ```